 A cornerstone of good waste management is the segregation (the capture, separation and storage) of different waste streams to allow material recovery, recycling and re-use.
-In the steel and metals industry, there exists a thriving market for high value recovered metal scrap.
-In many cases, the steel and metals industry has benefited from the establishment of formal and informal networks through which the wastes of one company can become the raw material of another.
 Benefits include reduced waste disposal costs, savings in material and supply costs and revenue generation through marketing reusable materials.